joelparkerhenderson/smart-criteria/README.md

 Questions that may help:

 * What are lessons learned, both during the work and after it?
 * What changes are possible, or recommended, during the work and after it?
 * How do the participants update their SMART criteria during work in progress?

 Alternatives:

 * Examine: look at something carefully in order to make judgments.
 * Edit: make changes to something in order to improve it.

-## Reward
+## Rewardable

 Recognize success, acknowledge achievements.

 Questions that may help:

 * When milestones are reached, what kinds of rewards will be given?
 * Do participants have any ideas for rewards, or preferred rewards?
 * What are comparable rewards for similar work at other organizations?

 Alternatives:

+* Reworkable: able to be revised, readjusted, retuned, etc.
-  * Reviewed: examined, or inspected, or approved.
+* Reviewable: examined, or inspected, or approved.
-  * Retrospective: able to be looked back on, such as for lessons learned, or continuous improvement, etc.
+* Reflectable, Retrospectable: able to be looked back on, such as for lessons learned, or continuous improvement, etc.